munificent/craftinginterpreters/book/calls-and-functions.md

 soon as we compile the name, before we compile the body.
 That way the name can be referenced inside the body without generating an error.

+We do need one check, though:

+^code check-depth (1 before, 1 after)

+Before, we only called `markInitialized()` when we already knew we were in a local scope.
+Now a top level function declaration will also call this function.
+When that happens, there is no local variable to mark initialized -- the function is bound to a global variable.

 Next, we compile the function itself -- its parameter list and block body.
 For that, we use a separate helper function.
 That helper generates code that leaves the resulting function object on top of the stack.
 After that, we call